Reach Up and Touch the Sky

-Reach Up and Touch the Sky, sometimes called Reach Out and Touch the Sky, is a 1981 double live album by Southside Johnny & The Asbury Jukes.
+Reach Up and Touch the Sky, sometimes called Reach Out and Touch the Sky, is a 1981 double live album by Southside Johnny and the Asbury Jukes.
 Released on Mercury Records in 1981 to satisfy the contract of the band, which had recently broken up, it was a moderate commercial success, charting in the United States and reviving the band's flagging sales.
 It was also critically well received.
 In 2003, the Rough Guide to Rock indicated that the album was the band's "defining moment".

 Background

 In the early 1980s, the band was losing its commercial edge, which at least in the United Kingdom was related to the band's close connection with such then old-school rock as Bruce Springsteen in the era of punk rock.
 At the end of 1980, Southside Johnny broke up the band (though it later reunited), and the double live album was released in 1981 to complete the band's contract with Mercury Records.
 According to NME, the album at least temporarily put an end to the band's commercial decline.
 Although a moderate seller in the United Kingdom, the album charted in the United States, reaching #80 on Billboard's Pop Albums chart and #31 on Rock Albums.